jeffreysbrother/nlk-css-best-practices/README.md

 ###Styles in general (CSS and Sass)

 * Ensure that all styles accurately reflect the structure of the Table of Contents
-* Only use relevant .class and #id names
+* Do not use IDs for adding styles
+* Class names should be meaningful
 * Be consistent with formatting
 * Avoid redundant code, unnecessary overrides, and an excessive number of font sizes
 * Avoid overly-specific rules (e.g. prefer classes over IDs and avoid `!important`)